-Coating screens with emulsion is a simple easy to do process.
+Coating screens with emulsion is a simple and easy process.
 It involves filling a scoop coater trough with emulsion and coating each side of the screen mesh.
 Follow along as we start with the basics of coating screen mesh with emulsion.

-Step Two: Fill the scoop coater only half full with emulsion, too much emulsion in the scoop coater can become very messy an often lead to uneven coating once you begin coating the screen.
-So be careful not to overfill your scoop coater with emulsion.
+2. Fill the scoop coater only half full with emulsion.
+Over filling can become very messy and often lead to uneven coating once you begin coating the screen.
 It is also important to distribute the emulsion evenly across the inside of your scoop coater.

-Step four: Begin to move the scoop coater up the screen mesh making sure to keep pressure so the scoop coater is touching the mesh along the way.
-Move slowly up the mesh, this will help keep emulsion consistent in thickness on the screen mesh.
-Coating screens often has a distinctive zipping sound as the trough moves over the mesh.
+4. Slowly move the scoop coater up the screen mesh making sure to keep pressure so the scoop coater is touching the mesh along the way.
+By moving slowly up the mesh, the emulsion is consistent in thickness on the screen mesh.
+Coating screens has a distinctive zipping sound as the trough moves over the mesh.
 Once the scoop coater reaches an inch from the top edge of the inside frame slowly begin to rotate the scoop coater back and away from the mesh.
 This will allow the emulsion to flow back into the scoop coater and not drip on the screen.
 When the emulsion has made it back into the bottom of the scoop coater continue to move the scoop coater up the mesh so you can cleanly shear the remaining emulsion from the screen.
 Use the same process and steps just described to coat the inside (the ink side) of mesh.
 After coating both sides of the screen mesh in this manner you will have completed a one on one coat.
 A one on one coat is often enough for manual screen printing.

-Step five: After your screen are coated with emulsion store them in a light safe darkroom.
+5. After your screens are coated with emulsion store them in a light safe darkroom.
 It must also be dust free.
 Store them print side down in the drying rack, this will allow the emulsion to pull down and through the mesh, fully encapsulating the mesh.
 A room with low humidity is best to dry screens fast.